dateng2016/notes/catering_monitor.md

 ## Question for Kamarul

+Make sure that the status is accurate.
+We need to calculate it baased on the time.

+Talk to Shahriar about the code to calculate the status

 Where should the backend be?

+internal-tools

 How should I generate the tracking link?

+whether it is branded?, order ID, use encryptoin model, HOLD OFF for now

 Can we show the API key in the admin portal?

+Hold Off for now

 NOTES?
 Design a new table